No items found.

 • Keep your computer and camera at a comfortable height to avoid straining your neck.

-• Remember to get up and stretch regularly if you’re recording or editing for an extended period.
+• Get up and stretch regularly if you’re recording or editing for an extended period.

 Equipment